Glossary

 BASTA

-Responsible for the construction sector's phasing out of hazardous substances from construction products.
-A self-declaration system where suppliers and manufacturers of construction products register the chemicals that meet the requirements for content of substances with hazardous properties according to BASTA or BETA criteria.
+Responsible for the construction sector’s phasing out of hazardous substances from construction products.
+A self-declaration system where suppliers and manufacturers of construction products register the chemicals that meet the requirements for content of substances with hazardous properties according to ALFA or BETA criteria.

-The system's basic chemical composition criteria, which restrict phase-out substances.
-The requirements are defined in the system's BETA criteria.
+The system’s basic chemical composition criteria, which restrict phase-out substances.
+The requirements are defined in the BASTA system’s BETA criteria.

 CAS number (Chemical Abstract Services)